ATLANTBH/atlanters-anonymous/backend/README.md

 npm install
 npm start
 ```
 Start postman and trigger a REST call.
-If you changed the PORT value, also modify the 'local' variable.
+If you changed the PORT environment variable, also modify the 'local' variable.

 ### Tests